Privacy Policy

 - •Appointment management: To schedule consultations, send reminders, and manage your care

-- •Billing and Medicare claims: To process payments and submit Medicare rebate claims on your behalf (with your authorization)
+- •Billing and Medicare claims: To process payments and submit Medicare rebate claims on your behalf (with your authorisation)

 - •Communication: To contact you regarding your care, follow-up recommendations, or appointment changes